 As a small business owner, you want your budget to stretch as far as possible.
 Some good news is that effective marketing doesn’t have to cost an arm and a leg.
 You just need a simple — yet smart — strategy, plus some tactics to keep business bubbling and new prospects brewing.

-Big brands might spend billions on advertising in just one year, but as a small or locally run business, you don’t need a TV spot during the big game to reach your target audience.
+Big brands might spend billions on advertising in just one year, but as a small or locally run business, you don’t need a TV spot during the big match to reach your target audience.
 In fact, being able to get more up close and personal with your prospective customers puts you at a great advantage.

 Follow these simple steps to help you market your business successfully and without breaking the bank.